maxzheng/great-life-guide/README.md

 Need Help?
 ----------

-If you want a free coaching session using this guide, simply schedule it at [http://hp.coach](http://hp.coach).
+If you want to live a great life, book a coaching session with me at [http://hp.coach](http://hp.coach). :smile:
-I would be happy to help you and others live a great life! :smile:

 *The latest published version is available at [http://hp.guide](http://hp.guide) for easy sharing and liking.*